Triton (mythology): Pausanias

 Tritons (Τρίτωνες) were described in detail in the 2nd century CE by Pausanias (ix.
 21).

 Pausanias was basing his descriptions on a headless Triton exhibited in Tanagra and another curiosity in Rome.
 These Tritons were preserved mummies or taxidermied real animals or humans (or fabrication made to appear as such).
 The Tanagran Triton was seen by Aelian who described it as an embalmed or stuffed mummy (τάριχος).
 While Pausanias related a legend around the Tanagran Triton that its head was cut off, J. G. Frazer conjectured that such a cover story had to be invented after a sea mammal's carcass with a severed or severely mutilated head was passed off as a Triton.

-Renaissance Period
+Renaissance

 Triton was referred to as "trumpeter of Neptune (Neptuni tubicen)" in Cristoforo Landino (d.
 1498)'s commentary on Virgil; this phrasing later appeared in the gloss for "Triton" in Marius Nizolius's Thesaurus (1551), and Konrad Gesner's book (1558).

 Triton makes appearance in English literature as the messenger for the god Poseidon.
 In Edmund Spenser's Faerie Queene, Triton blew "his trompet shrill before" Neptune and Amphitrite.
 And in Milton (1637), "Lycidas" v.
 89, "The Herald of the Sea" refers to Triton.